Vertebra: Sacral

-Coccyx
+Coccygeal

 The last three to five coccygeal vertebrae (but usually four) (Co1–Co5) make up the tailbone or coccyx.
 There are no intervertebral discs.

 Development

 Somites form in the early embryo and some of these develop into sclerotomes.
 The sclerotomes form the vertebrae as well as the rib cartilage and part of the occipital bone.
-From their initial location within the somite, the sclerotome cells migrate medially towards the notochord.
+From their initial location within the somite, the sclerotome cells migrate medially toward the notochord.
 These cells meet the sclerotome cells from the other side of the paraxial mesoderm.
 The lower half of one sclerotome fuses with the upper half of the adjacent one to form each vertebral body.
 From this vertebral body, sclerotome cells move dorsally and surround the developing spinal cord, forming the vertebral arch.
 Other cells move distally to the costal processes of thoracic vertebrae to form the ribs.